Premium credit cards usually offer elite travel perks that make just about any avid traveler drool. But those sky-high annual fees? Not so much.

-Like the Chase Sapphire Reserve, the Platinum Card offers a statement credit up to $100 for your Global Entry or TSA PreCheck application.
+Like the Chase Sapphire Reserve®, The Platinum Card® from American Express offers a statement credit up to $100 for your Global Entry or TSA PreCheck application.
 Assuming you choose Global Entry to get both options, that’s worth $20 per year.

-With your Platinum Card, you’ll receive complimentary unlimited access to more than 1 million Boingo Wi-Fi hot spots worldwide.
+With The Platinum Card® from American Express, you’ll receive complimentary unlimited access to more than 1 million Boingo Wi-Fi hot spots worldwide.

 Boingo doesn’t have a comparable membership level, but its Boingo Global membership, which gives you 2,000 minutes per month, is worth $39 per month.
 So this benefit is worth at least $468 per year.